 August 29, 1919 - October 19, 1944

 Ronald Alastair Gaskin was born in Montreal, Quebec to Dennis C. Gaskin and Helen (nee McDonald) Gaskin.
 He had two brothers: Victor and Neal.
 He was educated in Toronto and in Windsor, Ontario.
 The family was Presybterian.
 He had been a collection manager prior to his enlistment.
 He joined the RCAF in July 1941 and trained at Goderich and Camp Borden, receiving his Pilot's Flying Badge in August 1942.
 He married Miss Marie McConnell in March 1943.
-Together they had a daughter, Anita Louise.
+Together they had a daughter, Louise.
+Marie remarried many years later to John Russell who predeceased her in 1998.
+Marie had been a preschool teacher, then worked as a fashion illustrator.

 Gaskin was flying Typhoon 1B MN851 on October 19, 1944 on an armed recce in the area of Goch-Wesel-Kempen.
 Three sections, Red, Blue, and Yellow took off from B.80 at 1545 hours.
 At 1630 hours, a train was sighted three miles east of Grefrath, moving west.
 S/L Edwards instructed Blue and Yellow sections to orbit while his section (Red) attacked.
 He carried out a normal attack from 8000 to 2000 feet and as he climbed away, he saw Red 2, F/O Gaskin, crash on the ground and explode about 100 yards from the train.
 No anti-aircraft fire was seen in the target area by any of the sections.